Movement disorders

 These tests may only be possible in a specialised centre or clinic.
 Your neurologist will advise you on this and refer you if necessary.

-- The diagnosis of Parkinson’s disease in particular is a diagnosis of exclusion, which means that diseases with similar symptoms must first be ruled out as the cause of the problem.
+The diagnosis of Parkinson’s disease in particular is a diagnosis of exclusion, which means that diseases with similar symptoms must first be ruled out as the cause of the problem.
 In addition, it is usually checked whether the person affected responds to Parkinson’s medication such as levodopa and the symptoms then improve.
+Parkinson’s is a progressive disease.
+This means that the symptoms increase over time and after a certain point can no longer be controlled only with medication.

 This material is for informational Purposes only and not meant for medical diagnosis.
 This information does not constitute medical or legal advice, and Boston Scientific makes no representation regarding the medical benefits included in this information.
 Boston Scientific strongly recommends that you consult with your physician on all matters pertaining to your health.